We got as far as Dover docks before Ed got his head under a bonnet!

 When I opened the camper door in the morning, two families of ducks were waddling past with a swan as the rear guard.
 It shooed them all into the river then joined them.
 Was this the ugly duckling in reverse?

 Arrived, Ed signed in, we off loaded into the pit we had hired, checked out who was around then set off on a bike ride to Prenois, the village closest to the track.
 It was one o'clock so everything was closed except the restaurants.
 Had a delicious lunch (no cooking for me again) in the courtyard of a little restaurant.
 After cycling back it was time for a siesta.
 Ed had met up with Geoff Williams who had also raced in SA at the beginning of the year.
-He and his friend Peter came over for drinks and snacks in the evening while we caught up with what all of us had been doing since we last saw Geoff.
+He and his friend Peter came over for drinks and snacks in the evening w

 Friday meant business.
 In the morning, Ed qualified 18th out of 21.
 Had a slight oil leak which he repaired and the rest of the day was free.
 The HGPCA (Historic Grand Prix Association) who were organising a number of the races put on a "light lunch" - goodness knows what a normal lunch would have been.
 There were a huge variety of salads, cold meat, cheeses and french bread plus beer and wine to wash them down.
 Absolutely delicious.
 Oh, and puds as well.
 Think only the men managed those.
 Lazed in the afternoon and then time to eat again.
 The HGPCA put on a great barbecue.